 Alternatively, when a long-term experiment is performed, other channels may be controlled independently from the first channel experiment in order to conduct other studies at the same time.
 Furthermore, the electrochemical workstation can be used by several users all at once.
 They can control the device from different computers and perform completely different experiments on the same potentiostat / galvanostats.

-NOTE: The synchronization of channels is a feature managed by the communication board.
+NOTE: The synchronization of channels is a feature managed by the EC-Lab® the control and analysis software of BioLogic potentiostats.
 It enables several cells to run in the same climatic chamber, with several temperature steps i.e. the electrochemical instrument is able to wait for all the channels to reach the same experimental sequence before moving to the next temperature step.

-Finally, thanks to multichannel potentiostats, users are able to perform experiments that necessitate more than one channel.
+Finally, the experimental scope is greatly increased by multichannel potentiostats.
+The instruments give users increased scientific “bandwidth” which can open up experimental opportunities.
 Stack mode and bipot mode are available with the VMP-3 instruments family (i.e., VMP-3 and VSP) of BioLogic multichannel potentiostats.

-- Stack mode experiments: A stack is made up of several cells (batteries, fuel cells, or photovoltaic cells).
-Stack mode means that the current of the full stack and the current flowing through each element of the stack are the same.
-It allows users to study the behavior of each stack element as well as the behavior of the whole stack performing only one experimental protocol.
+- Stack mode experiments: A stack is made up of cells in series (batteries, fuel cells, or photovoltaic cells).
+Stack mode means that the desired experiment is performed on the full stack, and for each element the potential is measured, opening up access to the behavior of each element.
+As a stack is a series of elements the current flowing through each element is the same same as the current flowing in the full stack.
 See the example below of a PEIS experiment performed on a stack made up of 10 elements.

 With stack mode in EC-Lab, you will generate one file for the whole experiment as opposed to one file per cell which will be more difficult to manage.

-Figure 3: Stack GCPL measurement with the graph of the whole stack (bottom) and of each slave channel (top).
+Figure 3: Stack PEIS measurement with the graph of the whole stack (bottom) and of each slave channel (top).

 Single-channel: Dedicated, highly portable instruments

 For electrochemists who need only one measurement channel in their laboratory, single-channel potentiostats offer lower overall acquisition costs when compared to multichannel potentiostats.
-The main advantages of electrochemical workstations such as the BioLogic SP-50e, SP-150e or SP-200 potentiostats / galvanostats, are their compact nature and their portability.
-They are up to 5 five times lighter than multichannel potentiostats.
+The main advantages of electrochemical workstations such as the BioLogic SP-50e, SP-150e or SP-200, SP-300 potentiostats / galvanostats, are their compact nature and their portability.
+They are up to five times lighter than multichannel potentiostats.

 Figure 4: Configuration of SP-50e and the SP-200 potentiostats

-The advantage of this type of potentiostat is that the user can dedicate his instrument and his experimental set-up to one experiment, facilitating daily life in the laboratory.
+The advantage of this type of potentiostat is that the user can dedicate his/her instrument and experimental set-up to one experiment, facilitating daily life in the laboratory.

-Dedicating the buffer of the communication board to only one measurement channel makes the communications between the instrument and the computer smoother.
+Dedicating the buffer of the communication board to only one measurement channel makes communication between the instrument and the computer smoother.